top of page

 Nearly 17 million children in the United States experienced food insecurity in 2020, according to Feeding America, a leading national nonprofit food bank network.
 This is a devastating impact of the covid-19 pandemic.

 In response to the pandemic's toll on local homeless shelter Anna's House, We Cancerve created "Spork'd," a free meal kits project where We Cancerve's all-youth team fills a box with all of the ingredients and instructions of their favorite family recipe to give to a family enrolled in a local homeless shelter's in transitional housing program.
-The kits often include cooking supplies as well, such as aluminum foil, measuring cups and pans.
+In addition to ingredients for a recipe of at least four servings, the kits often include cooking supplies such as aluminum foil, measuring cups and pans.

-The idea began with Jennifer Crosson, the former resource development manager at Anna's House who was brainstorming alternative ways to offer life-skills courses to Anna's House program residents.
-Courses include family budgeting, job readiness and healthy, affordable cooking.
+The idea began with Jennifer Crosson, the former resource development manager at Anna's House in Bel Air, Md., who was brainstorming alternative ways to offer life-skills courses to Anna's House program residents during social distancing.
+Courses like family budgeting, job readiness and healthy, affordable cooking were moved from in-person sessions to virtual sessions.
 These courses are designed to reduce recidivism.

 Spork'd Logo.png